wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array Unshift

-The `unshift()` method in JavaScript is used to add one or more elements to the beginning of an array and returns the new length of the array.
+The `unshift()` method is used to add one or more elements to the beginning of an array and returns the new length of the array.
 This method changes the length of the array.

 ```javascript
 let fruits = ['banana', 'orange'];